-You work for months, even years to rank for relevant keywords.
+You work for months, even years to rank for relevant keywords on search engines.
 And that work is done with the knowledge that there is no guarantee that your rankings will climb or even just maintain.

 It’s even more scary that you could end up losing years of consistent, hard work in seconds.
 How?